MMGameslogo MMGames

 Depending on the programming language

-So far, we have described the life of a local variable as within a function, but it is precisely within a block.
+"Previously, we described the lifetime of local variables as being within a function, but more precisely, it's within a block."

-So far, we have used it with if and for statements, but
+So far, it has been used with if statements and for loops.

 #include <stdio.h>